nichoth/canvas-particles/readme.md

     y: canvas.height / 2
   },
   size = 2,
-  vx = Math.random() * 10 - 5,  // x velocity - can be function or number
+  vx: Math.random() * 10 - 5,  // x velocity - can be function or number
-  vy = Math.random() * 10 - 5,  // y velocity - can be function or number
+  vy: Math.random() * 10 - 5,  // y velocity - can be function or number
-  gravity = 0,
+  gravity: 0,
-  color = 'white'  // string or function
+  color: 'white',  // string or function
-})
+  wobble: function() {} // change the x velocity on each iteration })
 ```